pankil25/Image-Classification-using-Convolutional-Neural-Networks/README.md

 - Usage:

-  - Pass the path of train dataset folder to :
+  - Pass the path of train dataset folder in **"arguments"** method

-  - Pass the path of test dataset folder to :
+  - As i am applyinf pre-trained model on train dataset by spliting it in 80% training and 20% validation i am fine tuning the pre-trained Resnet model for better validation accuracy.

 - Note: